CoBHA/CoBHRM-FHIR-IG/input/pagecontent/index.md

 # BHA Test Implementation Guide

-This is a simplified test Implementation Guide demonstrating the SUSHI/FSH toolkit for creating FHIR Implementation Guides, using a subset of BHA's CCAR requirements.
+This is a simplified testing Implementation Guide demonstrating the SUSHI/FSH toolkit for creating FHIR Implementation Guides, using a subset of BHA's CCAR requirements.

 ## Overview